Asifekhlaque/Java_Hero/README.md

         System.out.println("I am protected");
      }
     }

+# Abstraction
+Abstraction is a process of hiding the implementation details and showing only the functionality to the user.
 # What is abstract class?
 <ul>
   <li>An abstract class is a class that contains one or more abstract methods.</li>